 After that, I was a graduate student in the Department of Mathematics at Harvard University.
 I received my Ph.D. remarkably quickly (although I know some people who took less time) and worked with Persi Diaconis.
 My Ph.D. thesis involved probability on finite groups.
-For a service which provides various probability abstracts, click here.
+For the probability abtract service, click here.
 For the Probability Web home page, click here.
 Another area of interest involves hyperbolic 3-manifolds.
 For some information on SnapPea, a computer program which computes various properties of these manifolds, check out Jeff Weeks' home page.

 Since receiving my Ph.D., I have worked at a number of places.
 I spent 3 years teaching in the Department of Mathematics at the University of Michigan.
 I then spent a year at The Institute for Mathematics and its Applications which is located at the University of Minnesota.
 That year featured the IMA's program in probability.
 I then taught for a couple of years in the Department of Mathematics at the University of Texas at Austin.